rjrferreira/The-Loop/ticket-loop - redis/README.md

 ## Run project

 You need to have a local Redis server running in port 6379.
+(For further information please visit: https://redis.io/topics/quickstart)

 Now you are ready to start your application.
 In the root folder run the following command: